What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 Using an outdoor grill or smoker to prepare food rather than heating up the oven or stove will keep heat out of the house.
 If you’re in the market to buy a new grill, Lina’s husband is obsessed with this one!

 Hip Tip: Don’t have a grill?
 Check out these easy Crock-Pot recipes that we love as they’ll be sure to keep that hot oven off.
-However, if you must use the oven or stovetop, just be sure to use the kitchen range hood at all times.
+However, if you must use the oven or stovetop, just be sure to use the kitchen range hood.

 5. Install insulated window coverings and keep the sun rays out and get a lower electric bill in summer.